-Our current risk assessment does not make us complacent: as we are now a large organisation, the risks of modern slavery occurring within our supply chain increases.
-We are commencing a risk assessment led review of our supply chain in 2023/24 with the view to implementing an appropriate process around onboarding new suppliers, This review will be conducted in conjunction with a review of our suppliers for their sustainability credentials.
+Our current risk assessment does not make us complacent: as we are a large organisation, the risks of modern slavery occurring within our supply chain has increased.
+We have led a review of our whole supply chain in 2023/24 with a new process of onboarding new suppliers being put in place with the creation of a 'New Supplier Form'.